 Gavin was smiling broadly and without thought or hesitation asked, "And do you have this husband in mind?"

 I abruptly stood up and brushed the folds from my dress, "Perhaps we should be heading back now.
 I'm sure we have been gone longer than we imagine.
-I wouldn't want to cause any unnecessary worry and besides your cousin may be refreshed and anxious for your company."
+I wouldn't want to cause any unnecessary worry and besides your cousin may be refreshed and eager for your company."

 "Of course," his voice was somewhat vexed and it hinted at the disappointment I caused by the avoidance of his question.